 Officials' associations are voluntary associations with a membership of "independent contractors", who are allowed to officiate GHSA competition.
 Contest officials are independent contractors and are not employees of the GHSA, or its member schools.
 Officials' associations are established, and approved as needs are determined, by the GHSA Executive Director.
-The Executive Director, at his/her discretion, approves additional associations, or removes their GHSA charter.
+The Executive Director, at his/her discretion, approves additional associations.

 - 1. Associations and their membership shall adhere to the rules and authority of the GHSA, as specified in the GHSA By-Laws. - 2.
 Associations shall require their membership to register with the GHSA Office and comply with all requirements of the GHSA Policies and Procedures guidelines outlined in the "Contest Officials Handbook and Accountability Program". - 3.
 Associations are required to comply with all reporting procedures and deadlines. - 4.
 Associations are expected to function within the outline of their Constitution and By-Laws.
 Failure to do so will result in the GHSA Office mediating disputes there in and issuing penalties. - 5.
 In the Power Ranking sports a minimum number of "active" members must be attained each year to maintain active status.
-They are; Football (30) Basketball (30) Baseball (20) Softball (20)
+They are; Football (30) Basketball (30) Baseball (20) Softball (20) - 6.
+Failure to comply with GHSA policies, procedures, and requirements may results in penalties and may result in removal of GHSA sanctioning to a guilty association.